 The timeline of an OCI review very much depends on its complexity.
 All reviews are initiated within five business days of the committee’s receipt of the request, though usually sooner.
 If the initial evaluation reveals that there are not any OCI certification requirements or concerns, the review may be completed in a few minutes.
 If, however, the potential for conflict is extremely complex, creating mitigation plans or other documents in partnership with the PI may take weeks or longer.
 Simple OCI reviews typically conclude within one to two business days.

 Who serves on the OCI Review Committee?

-The Executive Vice President for Research directly appoints 1-2 members of the committee and delegates appointment of GTRI representatives to the director of GTRI.
-If you have questions for the OCI review committee, please direct them to email@example.com
+The Executive Vice President for Research directly appoints one to three members of the committee and delegates appointment of GTRI representatives to the director of GTRI.
+Currently serving at the behest of the EVPR are Linda Mazzeo, Susan Roche, and Gail Spatt.
+If you have questions regarding OCI, please contact a committee member or direct general questions to email@example.com.